Weeks old puppy dumped and left to die in a cardboard box in Yorkshire field

 A tiny puppy was found close to death after being dumped in a cardboard box in a field in West Yorkshire.

-The Terrier Cross, which was only weeks old, was left in a field in Castleford without food, water or a blanket to keep warm.
+The Terrier Cross, which was only weeks old, was left in a field in Castleford on Saturday, March 2 without food, water or a blanket to keep warm.

 When he was found he weighed less than one kilogram - less than one bag of sugar.